Layr-Labs/eigenlayer-contracts/docs/multichain/source/CrossChainRegistry.md

 * `SupportedChains` (via `getSupportedChains`) are `Mainnet` and `Base`
     * These are chains to which tables can be transported to
     * On Testnet, the supported chains are `Sepolia` and `Base-Sepolia`
-* `TableUpdateCadence` is the frequency at which tables are transported to destination chains
+* `TableUpdateCadence` is the frequency at which tables are *expected* to be transported to destination chains
     * When setting an operator set config, the `maxStalenessPeriod` must be either:
         * 0 (special case allowing certificates to always be valid)
         * Greater than or equal to the table update cadence